KILTprotocol/web3-login-demo/README.md

 3. A Credential that the dApp considers valid.

-This means the credential has to be:
+- This means the credential has to (simultaneously) be:

-- of one of the accepted cTypes. and
+  - one of the cTypes accepted by the dApp.
   - issued by one of the attesters the dApp trusts.

 As a default, this demo accepts email credentials issued by **SocialKYC**.